 Recruiters may see hundreds of resumes during the course of a day.
 If you put a ten-page chronological resume in front of them, they just won’t have the time or attention for it.
 That means you need to make your resume attractive.

 In Canada, your resume should have three pages maximum.
 I suggest you make a short summary of your employment experiences and make sure your titles match job titles used in the Canadian market.
 Recruiters are going to take ten to fifteen seconds to scan your resume.
 If there seems to be a potential fit, they’ll dig deeper and read through in more detail.
 But only if they see that you have what they’re looking for.

 I can say from being a candidate myself that there is a lot of work involved in customizing your resume.
 As a recruiter, I strongly suggest you do it.
 Look at the job description carefully and see what the company is asking for and adjust your resume to match.
 If your resume aligns with the requirements of the position, there’s no way a recruiter is going to pass on it.
 I’m definitely going to give you a call.
 So if you can customize your experience for what the job description is asking for, that will really improve your chances of at least getting that first call.

-Read: How to write a Canadian resume and cover letter for templates and tips to adapt your resume to the Canadian job market, and advice on writing a compelling cover letter.
+Read: How to write a Canadian resume and cover letter for tips to adapt your resume to the Canadian job market, and advice on writing a compelling cover letter.

 Keywords are key for standing out